 In addition, make sure to check the cost of each preventive maintenance package.

 Shipping and Handling

-While negotiating your orthopaedic table purchase, find out the whether the shipping goes to the receiving dock or to the operating room.
+While negotiating your orthopedic table purchase, find out whether the shipping goes to the receiving dock or to the operating room.

 A small, presumptuous detail like this could be cause for a headache when the table arrives.